evanmarshall-dev/kentville-marlins_vue/README.md

 You can verify changes to the Slice Machine Simulator for the Hero by going to `/app/slices/Hero/index.vue` and updating the `<template></template>` section with `{{ slice }}` for example.
 This will display the JSON for this slice in the Simulator.

+##### Templating Hero Slice

+**_JavaScript Explanation_**

+In `/app/slices/Hero/index.vue` we are defining our props and our slice hero component is receiving some props from the page (i.e. **slice**, **index** (array of slice from prismic which are the breakdown of sections of the page), **slices**, and **context** (arbitrary object you can paste to the SliceZone in `/app/pages/index.vue` to perform things on the slice such as storing global data)).

+**_Templating_**

+Looking at the design there is consistent padding/margin on x-axis for each slice.

+1. Create a new component called `Bounded.vue`.
+2. Inside the template we will render a `<Component />` from vue with the `as` prop or a `section` by default.
+3. In the scripts we will `defineProps` as string and optional (`?`).
+4. Render `<slot />` inside the `Component`.
+5. Style the `Component` as centered and fixed max width.
+6. Fix the error for "Components should always be multi-word" to eliminate conflicts.
+We will just bypass it this time in eslint config.
+7. Back in the `Hero` component we will replace the section to the `Bounded` component we created.
+8. Show snippets for hero slice in slice machine and copy each snippet into the `Hero` component replacing `{{ slice }}`.
+9. Remove `PrismicRichText` for the heading and leave as just `PrismicText`.
+Then we add `wrapper="h1"` to have this set as an h1 element.
+10. Do the same for the body text however we will use rich text later.
+Add `wrapper="p"`.
+11. For the link (ctas) cut the attributes from the template and put it in the PrismicLink element.
+We only want to repeat the component and not the wrapper.
+Also wrap inside a div instead of template.
+12. You can rename `v-for`, `key` and `field` to cta instead of link.
+13. Create a class for the container of the image.

 [prismic]: https://prismic.io
 [nuxt]: https://nuxt.com
 [evan-dev]: https://www.evanmarshall.dev